richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 # Invite Government Community Cloud High (GCC-High) users to your Viva Glint tenant

 Microsoft Viva Glint is available for commercial tenants but isn't available for Government Community Cloud (GCC) or Government Community Cloud High (GCC-High) entities.
 For organizations with Viva Glint installed to a commercial tenant, admins can invite users that need dashboard access from GCC-High cloud tenants as B2B collaboration users.
-Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience when inviting GCC-High users to your commercial tenant.
+Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience described in this article when inviting GCC-High users to your commercial tenant.

 > [!NOTE]
 > Cross-tenant synchronization and multitenant organization don't currently support cross-cloud setups.